Discovering...

 Always remove shoes before entering mosques (non-Muslims at permitted ones), some riads, and when visiting Moroccan homes.
 Babouches are designed for easy on-off.

 Do not wear items with Quranic text or Islamic calligraphy as fashion accessories.
-Avoid wearing prayer caps (taqiyah) or headscarves as costume pieces.
-Religious garments carry deep significance.
+Avoid wearing prayer caps or religious headwear as costume pieces.

-Bargaining is expected in souks but keep it friendly.
+Bargaining is standard in souks.
 Start at 40-50% of the asking price.
-If a tailor quotes a price for custom work, there is less room for negotiation as you are paying for skilled labor.
+For custom tailoring, there is less room for negotiation since you are paying for skilled labor and materials.

 Desert & Atlas Mountains

 Layers are essential.
-Temperatures swing from 40+C by day to near freezing at night in the Sahara.
+Temperatures swing from 40+ C by day to near freezing at night in the Sahara.
 Pack a warm fleece and windproof layer.
-A scarf or cheche (Saharan turban) protects from sand and sun.
+A cheche (Saharan turban) protects from sand and sun.

 Coastal Cities

 Atlantic coast cities (Essaouira, Agadir) are breezy.
 A windbreaker is useful year-round.
-Swimwear is acceptable on the beach but always cover up for the walk to and from.
+Swimwear is acceptable on the beach but always cover up for the walk to and from the waterfront.

 Ramadan Period